youngchingjui/chinapfm/README.md

 ## Infrastructure

-This application is built on a NodeJS server, deployed on an EC2 instance on AWS.
+This application is built on a NodeJS server, deployed on an EC2 instance on AWS in ap-northeast-2 (Seoul).
 The server has nginx directing the requests
 The front-end and backend will both be deployed through this repository.

 ## Next steps

-- Setup simple front-end webpage to upload transactions CSVs and merge across platforms
 - Develop backend logic for wrangling raw CSV transaction downloads
 - Clean uploaded CSVs for upload into #LunchMoney.app
-- Won’t buy domain name just yet - will use out-of-box AWS domain

 ## Parsing Logic